SenorSamuel/Blog/content/Security_1Password安全工作原理_2019.1.16.md

     to HTTP downgrade attacks)
     5. Pin Certificates(not yet implemented)

-    Running security tools within a browser environment brings its own per- ils, irrespective of whether it is delivered over the web.
+    Running security tools within a browser environment brings its own perils, irrespective of whether it is delivered over the web.
 These perils include:
     1. The browser itself is a hostile environment, running processes and content that are neither under your control nor ours.
     Sandboxing within the browser provides the first line of defense.
-Struc- turing our in-browser code to expose only what needs to be exposed is another.
-Over the past decade, browsers have made enormous im- provements in their security and in their isolation of processes, but it still remains a tough environment.
+Structuring our in-browser code to expose only what needs to be exposed is another.
+Over the past decade, browsers have made enormous improvements in their security and in their isolation of processes, but it still remains a tough environment.
-    2. JavaScript,thelanguageusedwithinthebrowser,offersusverylim- ited ability to clear data from memory.
+    2. JavaScript,the language used within the browser,offer susvery limited ability to clear data from memory.
 Secrets that we would like the client to forget may remain in memory longer than useful.
-    3. We have a strictly limited ability to use security features of the op- erating system when operating within the browser.
-See Locally ex- posed Secret Keys for how this limits the tools available for protect- ing Secret Keys when stored locally.
+    3. We have a strictly limited ability to use security features of the operating system when operating within the browser.
+See Locally exposed Secret Keys for how this limits the tools available for protecting Secret Keys when stored locally.
-    4. Thereisapaucityofefficientcryptographicfunctionsavailabletorun in JavaScript.
+    4. There is apaucity of efficient cryptographic functions available to run in JavaScript.
 As a consequence, the WebCrypto facilities available in the browsers that we support impose a limit on the cryptographic methods we can use.
 For example, our reliance on PBKDF2 instead of a memory hard KDF such as Argon2 is a consequence of this.

 ## 总结